hegh/basics/README.md

 ### Logging errors

-    ln.Info("Error: %v", errors.New("message"))
+    ln.Info.Printf("Error: %v", errors.New("message"))

 Errors passed to the formatted output functions get passed through the `basics/errors` package's `String` method, which expands stack traces when they are available.

-Although possible, this may cause some unexpected weirdness around format string arguments that expect the `error` type, as the type given to `fmt.Sprintf` will actually be `string`.
+Note that this means a `string` is being passed to `fmt.Sprintf` instead of an `error`, not that it should make any difference.

 ### Verbosity control